microsoft/Windows-IoT-Samples/FlowVolume/README.md

 ![Flow Sensor](../Resources/FlowSensor.jpg)

-*   a microcontroller board running Windows IoT Enterprise (we used a UP Board) with a free GPIO pin
+*   a microcontroller board running Windows IoT Enterprise (we used an UP Board) with a free GPIO pin

 ![Assembled Components](../Resources/Assembled.jpg)